php-ru/symfony-docs-ru/security/user_provider.rst

          * called.
 Your job is to make sure the user's data is still fresh by,
          * for example, re-querying for fresh User data.
          *
-         * If your firewall is "stateless: false" (for a pure API), this
+         * If your firewall is "stateless: true" (for a pure API), this
          * method is not called.
          *
          * @return UserInterface